 Baltimore Lupus Attorney for Social Security Disability Benefits

 Systemic lupus erythematosus (SLE) — commonly referred to as lupus — is a chronic autoimmune disease affecting five million people worldwide.
 Filing a successful claim for Social Security disability based on a diagnosis of lupus can be an uphill battle.
-While the following provides a general explanation about what is required to qualify for disability payments, you will want to discuss your particular situation with a Baltimore lupus attorney to better understand your particular situation and eligibility for benefits
+While the following provides a general explanation about what is required to qualify for disability payments, you will want to discuss your particular situation with a Baltimore lupus disability attorney to better understand your particular situation and eligibility for benefits

 How Can Lupus Impact Your Ability to Work?

 Lupus is a multisystem disease that results in immune responses that target the body’s own tissues.
 Lupus can damage any organ, and can involve:

 - A person’s skin